 Long Way Go Down by Zayn Dohrn, produced by Jackalope in 2012: This masterfully written thriller takes place in the Arizona desert, where a Mexican couple can’t pay their debt to the less-than-upstanding truckers who smuggled them into the U.S. The Jackalope production featured a talented and committed cast, Kaiser Ahmed’s perfectly paced direction, and Alex Farrington’s frighteningly realistic fight choreography.
 But the other crucial element that made this show so memorable was the staging (in an expansive but bare-bones space at the Viaduct Theater, with set design by John Wilson).
 Part of the action takes place in a massive semi truck on a middle-of-the-night run as the tension mounts—not a scene you expect to see in a storefront theatre production!
 Claire Sangster’s lighting design heightened the feeling of isolation and the sense that this was not going to go as planned.

-The Mother by Bertolt Brecht, produced by Oracle Theatre in 2013 (and reprised in 2014): In Oracle Theatre’s small performance space, you’re always close to the action; so when their online blurb about The Mother said that directer Max Truax’s “staging draws the audience into Brecht’s conflict, placing them at the very feet of the revolutionary movement,” it sounded like just what you’d expect at this intimate, intense theatre.
-But Truax took “intimate” to a new level, both literally and figuratively, erasing the distinction between stage and audience space.
+The Mother by Bertolt Brecht, produced by Oracle Theatre in 2013 (and reprised in 2014): In Oracle Theatre’s small performance space, you were always close to the action; so when their online blurb about The Mother said that directer Max Truax’s “staging draws the audience into Brecht’s conflict, placing them at the very feet of the revolutionary movement,” it sounded like just what you’d expect at this intimate, intense theatre.
+But Truax and scenic designer Eleanor Kahn took “intimate” to a new level, both literally and figuratively, erasing the distinction between stage and audience space.
 The performance area was filled with long heavy wooden tables, at which audience members sat on stools.
 The table tops served as the stage, with most of the action taking place inches from the theatergoers (who seemed more like extras in crowd scenes than mere spectators).
 When actors went “off stage,” they crouched under the tables at the audience’s feet, while the fearless, ferociously performed drama went on overhead.
 Production photos (like the one above) showed the set and actors, but “you had to be there” to grasp the intensity of this uniquely visceral production.

 The Killer Angels by Shaara/Tarjan, produced by Lifeline Theatre in 2013: How do you reenact the Battle of Gettysburg on a stage the size of a living room, with only 15 actors?
 The first thing you’d want to do is sign up director Matt Miller.
 His creative staging of Karen Tarjan’s superb adaptation of Michael Shaara’s Pulitzer Prize-winning novel The Killer Angels was the most emotionally affecting depiction of battle that we had ever experienced.
 For example, the climactic scene depicting Pickett’s Charge (where over 12,000 Confederate soldiers advanced through open fields against the Union Army) was staged with two columns of just a half dozen or so actors, accompanied by the sounds of battle.
 A soldier at the front of the column would drop the coat of his uniform to the floor (indicating he’d been killed) and pass his rifle to the next soldier in line.
 Then he’d go to the rear of the column, don another coat, and work his way to the front again as the cycle was repeated over and over.
 The cumulative effect of this assembly-line slaughter and the piling up of coats (bodies) was a gut-wrenching realization of the insanity and futility of an unwinnable battle.
 The staging was thoughtful rather than bombastic, and created searing mental images that persist to this day.